 3. Individual Space Mastery (18 elements)

 This group addresses the learner as a single person and the impact of the teacher/trainer to the learner.
-An essential focus is set on the pre-class learning and the benefits or added value for the learner as well as the skills the trainer must have to implement this pre-class training for the learner.
+An essential focus is set on the pre-class learning and the benefits or added value for the learner as well as the skills the trainer must have to implement this pre-class training for learners.

 4. Group Space Mastery (15 elements)